-At Advanced Family Dental & Orthodontics, we are committed to delivering high quality dental care in a safe and comfortable environment.
+At Downtown Dental, we are committed to delivering high quality dental care in a safe and comfortable environment.

 We know that the need for an emergency dentist can often arise when you least expect it.
 Our team is here for you for all your dental needs in the River North and Loop areas, including dental emergencies.

 - Broken, chipped or fractured teeth

 - Painful swelling in or around your mouth

 - Severe tooth pain and/or infection

 For patients requiring emergency dental care in the River North and Loop areas, call us for same day emergency appointments.
 Our dedicated team is available to answer any dental questions you may have.
 It is important that you do not avoid or delay treatment in these instances, as it can lead to further damage that may require expensive treatments.Request Emergency Appointment

 What to Do in a Dental Emergency

 In a dental emergency, it is important to remain calm and act quickly.
 If you handle the issue promptly, there is a real possibility of saving your tooth!
 Here are a few scenarios you may be experiencing and the steps you can take to salvage your tooth and oral health.